Baltimore Colts: 1968–1972: Merger and Super Bowl V

-1972–1976: Bob Irsay arrives
+1972–1976: Bob Irsay arrives and “Shake n’ Bake”

 Citing friction with the City of Baltimore and the local press, Rosenbloom traded the Colts franchise to Robert Irsay on July 13, 1972, and received the Los Angeles Rams in return.
 Under the new ownership, the Colts did not reach the postseason for three consecutive seasons after 1971, and after the 1972 season, starting quarterback and legend Johnny Unitas was traded to the San Diego Chargers.
 Following Unitas' departure, the Colts made the playoffs three consecutive seasons from 1975 to 1977, losing in the divisional round each time.
-The Colts' 1977 playoff loss in double overtime against the Oakland Raiders was famous for the fact that it was the last playoff game for the Colts in Baltimore and is also known for the Ghost to the Post play.
+The Colts' 1977 playoff loss in double overtime against the Oakland Raiders was famous in that it was the last playoff game for the Colts in Baltimore and is also known for the Ghost to the Post play.
 These consecutive playoff teams featured 1976 NFL Most Valuable Player Bert Jones at quarterback and an outstanding defensive line, nicknamed the "Sack Pack."

 1976–1983: Last days

 Following this relative success in the 1970s, the Colts suffered a string of disappointing seasons, often finishing in last place in their division.
 Attendance began to dwindle in the early 1970s and remained that way for the rest of the team's tenure in Baltimore.
 The Colts would endure nine consecutive losing seasons beginning in 1978.
 In 1981, the Colts defense allowed an NFL-record 533 points, set an all-time record for fewest sacks (13), and also set a modern record for fewest punt returns (12).
 The following year, the offense collapsed, including a game against the Buffalo Bills where the Colts' offense did not cross mid-field the entire game.
 The Colts finished 0–8–1 in the strike-shortened 1982 season, thereby earning the right to select Stanford quarterback John Elway with the first overall pick.
-Elway refused to play for Baltimore, and using leverage as a draftee of the New York Yankees baseball club, forced a trade to Denver.
+Elway refused to play for the Colts, and using leverage as a draftee of the New York Yankees baseball club, forced a trade to the Denver Broncos.
 Behind an improved defense the team finished 7–9 in 1983, but that would be their last season in Baltimore.